Construction Arbitration in the Middle East

 Dubai International Arbitration Centre (DIAC) was established in May 2003, as a successor to the Centre for Commercial Conciliation and Arbitration.
 The DIAC has in place its own Arbitration Rules acting as an appointed authority under the UNCITRAL Arbitration Rules and is now one of the busiest arbitration centres in the Middle East for construction disputes.
 In 2006, the UAE acceded to the Convention and in 2007 DIAC implemented its revised Arbitration Rules to bring the centre up to international standards.

 The most recent addition to the forums available to handle construction disputes in the region is the DIFC-LCIA, which was officially founded in 2008.
-DIFC-LCIA is a branch of the London Commercial Arbitration Centre (LCIA) and it follows the LCIA rules very closely.
+The DIFC-LCIA is a branch of the London Commercial Arbitration Centre (LCIA) and it follows the LCIA rules very closely.
 As at 6 December 2015, the DIFC-LCIA had around 30 open arbitration or other ADR proceedings.

 The Dubai International Financial Centre (DIFC) is an autonomous common law jurisdiction, empowered by Federal Law No. 8 of 2004 to enact its own regulatory and legal framework for all civil matters.
 The DIFC Arbitration Law No.1 of 2008 is based upon the Model Law.
-The DIFC is an opt-in jurisdiction which does not require parties to have any ‘connection’ with the DIFC in order to refer an arbitration to its jurisdiction.
+The DIFC is an opt-in jurisdiction that does not require parties to have any ‘connection’ with the DIFC in order to refer an arbitration to its jurisdiction.
 Anyone, from any jurisdiction, can opt for the DIFC as an arbitration seat.
 Pursuant to the Judicial Authority Law (Law No. 12 of 2004), DIFC awards, once ratified by the DIFC courts are enforceable by the Dubai courts.
-Once the award is ratified by Dubai courts it can also be enforced in the GCC under the 1995 Protocol on the Enforcement of Judgments Letters Rogatory, and Judicial Notices issued by the Courts of the Member States of the Arab Gulf Co-operation Council for enforcement.
+Once the award is ratified by Dubai courts it can also be enforced in the GCC under the 1995 Protocol on the Enforcement of Judgments Letters Rogatory, and Judicial Notices issued by the courts of the member states of the Arab Gulf Co-operation Council for enforcement.
 The DIFC/LCIA centre is fast becoming a popular choice for resolving construction disputes in the UAE.
 The DIFC-LCIA Rules will shortly be updated to reflect changes and improvements contained in the 2014 LCIA Rules.

 Qatar International Centre for Conciliation and Arbitration (QICCA)